iqnite/spamoji/README.md

 - ⌨️❗: Get user input from the console
 - ⏳🫸time🫷: Wait for a specified number of seconds
 - 🔢🫸value🫷: Convert value to a number, return ⚠️ if the conversion fails
+- 📏🫸value🫷: Get the length of the value
 - 🎲🫸min🔸max🫷: Get a random integer from min to max
 - 🕰️❗: Get time since epoch in seconds
 - 🛑❗: Stop the program